-Three groups of 12 ACF cadets and two adult volunteers travelled to camps across Canada on 8 July, and 60 Canadian cadets and six Canadian adults arrived in the UK this summer for the annual Canadian Cadet Exchange.
+Three groups of 12 ACF cadets and two adult volunteers travelled to camps across Canada and 60 Canadian cadets and six Canadian adults arrived in the UK this summer for the annual Canadian Cadet Exchange.

-The British cadets heading across the Atlantic have been split into three groups and join cadets from all over Canada also taking part in the summer camp season at three camps – Argonaut in New Brunswick, Whitehorse in the Yukon Territory, and Rocky Mountain in Alberta – for leadership and Adventurous Training Courses.
+The British cadets were split into three groups and joined cadets from all over Canada also taking part in the summer camp season at three camps – Argonaut in New Brunswick, Whitehorse in the Yukon Territory, and Rocky Mountain in Alberta – for leadership and Adventurous Training Courses.

 Army cadets arriving at Rocky Mountain Cadet Camp in Alberta, Canada (Photo by Cpl Natasha Tersigni)

-During their time in Canada, the cadets will get experience in watermanship, camping expeditions, wilderness first aid, hiking, bike maintenance and riding skills, abseiling, rock climbing, marksmanship and canoeing.
-The courses also include an element of drill, citizenship and community activities and physical fitness.
+During their time in Canada, the cadets got experience in watermanship, camping expeditions, wilderness first aid, hiking, bike maintenance and riding skills, abseiling, rock climbing, marksmanship and canoeing.
+The courses also included an element of drill, citizenship and community activities and physical fitness.

-The ACF cadets at Argonaut camp return to the UK on 19 August, and cadets at Whitehorse and Rocky Mountain return home on 20 August.
+The ACF cadets at Argonaut camp returned to the UK on 19 August, and cadets at Whitehorse and Rocky Mountain returned home on 20 August.

-There is also a shooting team that went to Connaught located in the country's capital, Ottawa, for a Cadet Leadership and Instructor Marksmanship course.
-The shooting team returns on 28 August.
+An ACF shooting team also went to Connaught located in the country's capital, Ottawa, for a Cadet Leadership and Instructor Marksmanship course.

 Cadets on their first day at Argonaut Cadet Camp, New Brunswick, Canada (Photo by Capt Meaghan Britten)